 Clinical Core Orientation and Post-Test.
 As a mandatory compliance requirement, all students enrolled in the ABSN Program are required to review the Clinical Core Orientation PowerPoint presentation and upload the completed certificate into the online credentialing system.
-Review of Clinical Core and certificate of completion is required annually (before beginning the third semester of the ABSN program).
+Review of Clinical Core and certificate of completion is required upon matriculation and then annually.

 The Clinical Core Orientation has been developed by the Consortium for Clinical Education and Practice, a professional component of the Wake Area AHEC (Area Health Education Center).
 Clinical Core fulfills the majority of clinical compliance requirements for agencies in which ABSN students are placed.
 It is possible that students will be required to complete additional agency-specific paperwork prior to the start of a clinical.
 Students will be notified of any additional requirements at the time clinical placements are announced each semester.
 Students enrolled in the MSN Program may be asked to complete this requirement on an individual basis depending on their clinical placement assignment.
 Further instruction on completion of this requirement will be given by the Office of Admissions and Student Services and the Clinical Placement Services Office.

 Community Health Trainings.
 All students enrolled in the ABSN Program are required to complete the Community Health Engagement Training module.
 This will be completed at the time of pre-enrollment and confirmation of completion will be verified by the Office of Admissions and Student Services.
-Upon successful completion of the Community Health Engagement Training Module, this requirement will need to be updated annually.
 Should a student not complete the program or need to take a leave of absence, renewal of the module will be required upon re-entry into the program.